LeaVerou/lea.verou.me/2025/user-effort/index.md

 Suppose you’re ordering pizza.
 You want a simple cheese pizza with ham and mushrooms.
 You use the online ordering system, and you notice that adding ham to your pizza triples its price.
 We're not talking some kind of fancy ham where the pigs were fed on caviar and bathed in champagne, just a regular run-of-the-mill pizza topping.
-You may still order it if you’re starving and no other options are available, but _how does it make you feel?_
+You may still order it if you’re really craving ham on your pizza and no other options are available, but _how does it make you feel?_

 It’s not that different when the currency is user effort.
 The all too familiar "*But I **just** wanted to _________, why is it so hard?*".

-When a slight increase in complexity results in a significant increase in user effort cost, we have a **usability cliff**.
+**When a small increase in use case complexity results in a disproportionately large increase in user effort cost, we have a usability cliff**.
 Usability cliffs make users feel resentful, just like the customers of our fictitious pizza shop.